-As of December 31, 2017 and 2016, we had outstanding letters of credit, primarily to support obligations related to workers' compensation, general liability and other insurance policies, in the amounts of \$37 million and \$39 million, respectively, reducing the aggregate availability under the new Credit Agreement by those amounts.
-As of December 31, 2017, we had outstanding borrowings under the Revolving Credit Facility in the amount of \$346 million.
-As of December 31, 2016, we had no outstanding borrowings under our terminated unsecured revolving credit facility.
+As of December 31, 2018 and 2017, we had outstanding letters of credit, primarily to support obligations related to workers' compensation, general liability and other insurance policies, in the amounts of \$35 million and \$37 million, respectively, reducing the aggregate availability under the Credit Agreement by those amounts.
+As of December 31, 2018 and 2017, we had outstanding borrowings under the Revolving Credit Facility in the amounts of \$287 million and \$346 million, respectively.